Top Ten FAQs

 Are Kosher meals available on campus?

 The School of Hebrew has a certificate of operation for the first fully Kosher Kitchen on campus.
-Students in the School of Hebrew, as well as those studying other languages, will be able to use this facility throughout the seven-week session.
+Students in the School of Hebrew, as well as those studying other languages, will be able to use this facility throughout the summer session.

 If your question is not addressed here, please contact the School of Hebrew coordinator with any additional questions (contact info at left).